This sour cream pound cake is tangy with a hint of lemon!

 - Make sure your butter is softened, but still slightly cool.
 You don’t want it to be so soft that it’s almost dripping.

 - It takes longer than you might think to get the right texture.
 You want the butter to turn pale and take on an almost fluffy consistency.
-This usually takes about 8 minutes on medium-high.
+This usually takes about 8 minutes on medium-high using an electric mixer.

-- Stop and scrape down the sides of the bowl every few minutes to make sure it’s evenly creamed.
+- Stop and scrape down the sides of the bowl every few minutes with a rubber spatula to make sure it’s evenly creamed.
+You can try to get to the bottom of the bowl as well.

 Add the eggs one at a time, scraping down the sides of the bowl between each addition.
 The batter may separate at this point – that’s totally fine!